top of page

 Focus Areas for the 2026 Conference

-Proposals will focus on person-centered solutions designed with a profound respect for the journey of others and to meet each person where they are.
-What is true person-centered support and why is addressing the self-identified supports of each individual the most effective path to building family and community resilience that benefits everyone?
+Proposals will focus on what is true person-centered support and why is addressing the self-identified supports of each individual the most effective path to building family and community resilience that benefits everyone?
 Let’s re-center our work on the mantra “nothing about us without us”.

-Proposals will capture the power of peer and family run organizations as agents of change.
-How do these organizations balance their dual roles as advocates and providers?
-Sessions should describe what makes these organizations uniquely qualified to understand the needs of families and communities and demonstrate their expertise in developing and delivering supports and services that truly answer their call.
+Proposals will capture the power of peer and family-run organizations as agents of change.
+How these organizations balance their dual roles as advocates and providers?
+Proposals should describe what makes these organizations uniquely qualified to understand the needs of families and communities and demonstrate their expertise in developing and delivering supports and services that truly answer their call.